MahmoudHussienMohamed/Flask-APIs/README.md

   - [Arabic Disease Classifier](https://github.com/MahmoudHussienMohamed/Flask-APIs/tree/main/Flask-ngrok-APIs-Arabic-Disease-Classifier-API):
     - by using a simple arabic dataset which provide symptoms and its corresponding disease you can predict pathological case.

+## Note:
+You should run the notebooks with **GPU** In Colab from "Runtime/Change runtime type" and choose GPU from "Hardware accelerator".

 ## Flask-ngrok setup
   - First, sign up from *[Here](https://dashboard.ngrok.com/signup)*.